MERN vs Django: Which is Better for Web Development 2025?

 Expectations for salary may vary depending on a person's role, region, and experience.
 Here are some insights:

-MERN Stack Developers: Due to the strong demand for JavaScript, they frequently receive competitive compensation.
+Due to the strong demand for JavaScript, MERN stack developers frequently receive competitive compensation.
 The MERN stack developers can earn ₹6,00,000 per year in India.

-Django Developers: Python developers are well compensated, particularly those with expertise in Django.
+Python developers are well compensated, particularly those with expertise in Django.
 In India, Django developers can earn on average ₹4,82,500 per year.

-Pros and Cons of Choosing the MERN Stack
+Pros and Cons of Choosing MERN Stack

 The MERN stack has become crucial to web development, essentially the user with an effective and adaptable array of tools.
 The usage of JavaScript throughout the whole stack is highly attractive to developers.